1990 New York Giants season: Week 13: At San Francisco 49ers

 The San Francisco 49ers matched the Giants with their own 10–0 start in the 1990 season.
-Although both teams lost in week 12 to stand at 10–1, their week 13 matchup was still highly anticipated.
+Although both teams lost in week 12 to stand at 10–1, their Week 13 matchup on Monday Night Football was still highly anticipated.
 The game took place in front of 66,092 fans at Candlestick Park.
-The 49ers scored the only touchdown of the game in the second quarter on a 23-yard pass from Joe Montana to John Taylor.
+After the Giants opened the scoring in the second quarter with a Matt Bahr field goal, the 49ers answered with the game's only touchdown on a 23-yard pass from Joe Montana to John Taylor.
 With four minutes left, they stopped the Giants on four passes from the 49ers' 9-yard line and went on to win, 7–3, after which 49ers safety Ronnie Lott and Simms had a heated verbal exchange.
 The Giants defense performed well in the loss.
-They held the 49ers to 152 passing yards, 88 rushing yards, and limited All-Pro Wide receiver Jerry Rice to one reception for 13 yards.
+They held the 49ers to 152 passing yards, 88 rushing yards, and limited All-Pro wide receiver Jerry Rice to one reception for 13 yards.
 49ers defensive end Charles Haley recorded five tackles, 1.5 sacks, and two forced fumbles in the victory.